Photos by South Dakota Tourism.

 Railroad

-• Dakota, Minnesota & Eastern.
+• Canadian Pacific Railway.
 Transports freight east and west.
-It's depot has facilities for loading and unloading shipments.
+It’s depot has facilities for loading and unloading shipments.

 Trucking